kasamikona/mega-lucky/README.md

 - Wire the MIDI pads to the relevant test points\*\*.
 - Solder remaining 6 pads to the adjacent pads/pins.
 - Resolder speaker wires or add some kind of connector.
-- Solder the HIBASS or LOUD option jumpers as desired.
+- Solder the `HIBASS` option jumper if desired.
+DO NOT set the `LOUD` jumpers on v1.0 boards.
 - Solder MIDI type jumpers\* for your adapters.
 - Extend the battery cable if necessary to reach the new location.
 Don't plug into old location.\*\*\*